drhenner/ror_ecommerce/README.md

 ![RoR Ecommerce](http://ror-e.com/images/logo.png "ROR Ecommerce").

 This is a Rails e-commerce platform.
-Other e-commerce projects that use rails don't use rails in a standard way.
-They use engines or are a separate framework altogether.

 ROR Ecommerce is a *Rails 3 application* with the intent to allow developers to create an ecommerce solution easily.
 This solution includes an Admin for *Purchase Orders*, *Product creation*, *Shipments*, *Fulfillment* and *creating Orders*.
 There is a minimal customer facing shopping cart understanding that this will be customized.